iscc/iscc-specs/docs/specification.md

 ## About this Document

+!!! warning

+    This document is out of date an will be updated together with ISCC v1.5.0 release.
+Please follow current development of the core reference implementation at https://core.iscc.codes

 !!! note "Document Version"

-    This is the latest in-development version of the **ISCC Specification**.
     While there is already a [Version 1.0](https://github.com/iscc/iscc-specs/blob/version-1.0/docs/specification.md) spec, we are still expecting backward incompatible changes until **Version 2.0**.
 Parts of this specification may become stable earlier.
 We will document this during minor releases.
 We encourage partners to follow development and test, implement, and give feedback based on the latest (this) version of the ISCC Specification.

 This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
 The first version of this document resulted from a prototyping project by the [Content Blockchain Project](https://content-blockchain.org) and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
 The content of this document results from a voluntary effort of the authors with an open and public consensus process.